justinthelaw/opera/README.md

 npx install-peerdeps --dev eslint-config-react-app
 ```

-### Client-Server

-The Fastify Server within the Server is the main server of both the Smarter Bullets Server and Client.
-As it currently stands, the production build of the application and the development environment have the Server serving a static `bundle.js` and `index.html` to the user's browser.

-In development, the Server watches and serves whatever client build resides within the `/server/build/dist` directory using nodemon.
-A new client can be built, integrated, and served by the Server using the instructions seen in the [Building](#building) section of this README.

 ### Building

 The two options developers have for building the full-stack application in development mode is as follows: